Updated: Apr 20

 45-680 Luluku Rd, Kaneohe, HI 96744

 100% free and loving it!
-The sights are amazing and when we went, there was literally nobody there (it was a Wednesday lol) and we couldn't believe it.
+The sights are amazing and when we went, there was literally nobody there and we couldn't believe it.
 You feel like you are walking through Jurassic Park and it's a wonderful alternative to Kualoa Ranch, which can be very expensive depending on the tour you choose to do.
 Ho'omaluhia Botanical Gardens is an incredible nursery where you can see plants from different areas of the world, as well as native Hawaiian plants of course.
 I will say that I did not notice a single eucalyptus tree like the colorful ones we saw on Maui although I could've just missed them.
 The gardens are walk-able, but you can also drive to each of the separate gardens within the park and walk through the pathways.
 We found this place to be quite muddy (Hawaii weather is so unpredictable) but luckily there are many "foot washing stations" throughout the gardens.
-My favorite gardens were the Kahua Kuou Garden, and there's a sickkkkk view at the end of the gardens.
+My favorite gardens were the Kahua Kuou Garden with epic mountain views.
 I would show you - but yeah my camera was stolen!
 Ugh, it's the lost memories that really just bother me the most!
 But anyway, awesome place and so happy it was completely free.

 685 Auahi St #113, Honolulu, HI 96813

 This place quickly turned into our daily breakfast joint during our stay in Oahu.
-It's the perfect little quick breakfast spot and the breakfast sandwich is amazing!
+It's the perfect little quick breakfast spot.
 To have a sandwich and some coffee, you're looking at around $12 per person, not bad by Hawaii standards.
 The breakfast is filling and it's good, you have to give it a try if you are staying in Honolulu.

 North Shore Town, Haleiwai

 A cutesy little historic town not far from Waimea Beach (another must do, because those swells are incredible!) and it's also where the shrimp trucks are located.
 You'll definitely want to hit up Giovanni's Shrimp truck while you're there.
 They are rumored to have the best shrimp truck and we had it and can contest to that!
-If you LOVE garlic order the Scampi with a side of hot sauce.
-There also looked like a pretty amazing truck serving up crepes that looked more than delectable.
-My only disappointment to the food truck experience were the amount of FLIES buzzing around.
-While you're eating you will constantly be swatting flies, that was a bit annoying - but the shrimp, so good.
+There also was another truck serving up crepes that looked more than delectable.
 Remember earlier when I told you about Hawaii's art scene, while in Haleiwai (pronounced Hallie-A-wah) go to the Wyland Gallery there and check out the local and professional artwork.
-While your on the North Side of the island check out Waimea Beach and the swells over there - we were lucky enough to catch some surfers out there!

 Check out at Dukes then Walk to Arnolds Bar: